deveshm/connormcgarr.github.io/_posts/2019-08-24-CTP-OSCE-Thoughts.md

 The exam?
 ---

 I will try not to discourage any readers I may have, but this exam was brutal.
-I have a short lived information security career at the time of this post, but up until the time this post was written- it is easily the hardest thing I have ever done.
+I have a short lived information security career at the time of this post, but up until the time this post was written - it is easily the hardest thing I have ever done.
 In my life.

 It is, however, possible.